 However, for mild stomach issues, vets often suggest fasting until your dog’s digestive system runs its course.
 They may also suggest reintroducing food in smaller portions or switching to a more easily digestible diet.

 When vets do suggest using medication to treat mild digestion problems, they usually prescribe medications other than Tums.
 They may advise using Pepto or Imodium, instead.
 Again, do not give your dog any medications, even over-the-counter drugs, without asking your vet.

 Certain foods can help firm your dog’s stools and improve digestion.
-Pureed pumpkin helps a good deal, and it is one of the top safe choices of dog owners to cure mild tummy troubles.
+Pureed pumpkin helps a good deal, and it’s one of the top safe choices of dog parents to cure mild tummy troubles.

 What do you give your dog for digestion troubles?
 Have you ever given your dog Tums?
 Let us know in the comments below!